 The project 'Skilled Young Palestine' (Strengthening youth resilience) aims to support Palestine in gaining economic autonomy and build up resilience among Palestinian youth.

 Estimates are that by 2050, the youth population will more than double.
-Young people and adolescents have been very much influenced by the society and the surrounding environment, externally by the forces of the Israeli occupation and internally, by the Palestinian Fragmentation, loss of identity and a patriarchal society.
+Young people and adolescents have been very much influenced by the society and the surrounding environment, externally by the forces of the Israeli occupation, and internally by the Palestinian fragmentation, loss of identity and a patriarchal society.

 The private sector in Palestine is the key driver for economic growth and job creation, but Palestinian enterprises have remained hostage to political instability, unresolved conflict, and continued restrictions on movement, access to resources, services and trade.
 Mainly youth and women are strongly affected by unemployment and underemployment.
 The gap in the labour participation rate between men (72%) and women (19%) in Palestine remains the highest in the MENA region.
 Employers report a strong mismatch between the supply of skills and the demand on the labour market.
 Both technical and personal (key competences) are lacking.

-As a starting points productive sectors will make a self-analysis on technical and personal skills needed to reduce the skills mismatch.
-The intervention will then apply a dual track approach.
-On the one hand, training providers will train on technical skills through a skills development facility installed in each selected sectoral umbrella organisation.
+As a starting point, productive sectors will make a self-analysis on technical and personal skills needed to reduce the skills mismatch.
+The project will then apply a dual track approach.
+On the one hand, training providers will train on technical skills through a skills development facility in each selected sectoral umbrella organisation.

 On the other hand, entrepreneurship key competences training will be acquired in low threshold community-based youth centres in innovation labs.

 The proposed areas of action are Gaza, Northern West Bank, Hebron and East-Jerusalem, based on vulnerable youth data from UNICEF.